Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: New Directions for Health and Population Statistics in Low- to Middle-Income Countries

 Prabhat Jha \citeyearpar{jha2012counting} summarizes all of this in his description of five ideas for improving mortality monitoring with cause of death.
 His five ideas include SRS systems with verbal autopsy, improving the representativeness of HDSS (similar to Ye and colleagues \citeyearpar{Ye2012}), coordinating, representative retrospective surveys (similar to Rowe and Bryce) and finally using whatever decent-quality civil registration data might be available.

-We find only two fully implemented and demonstrated examples of data melding in the public health sphere.
+We find only two fully implemented and demonstrated examples of data amalgamation in the public health sphere.
 Alkema and colleagues \citeyearpar{alkema2007probabilistic,alkema2008bayesian} working with the UNAIDS Reference Group on Estimates, Modelling and Projections develop a Bayesian statistical method that simultaneously estimates the parameters of an epidemiological model that represents the time-evolving dynamics of HIV epidemics {\em and} calibrates the results of that model to match population-wide estimates of HIV prevalence.
 The epidemiological model is fit to sentinel surveillance data describing HIV prevalence among pregnant women who attend antenatal clinics, and the population-wide measures of prevalence come from DHS surveys.
 Interestingly the second example relates to a similar problem.
-Lanjouw and Ivaschenko at the World Bank \citeyearpar{lanjouw2010} describe a method to meld population-level data from DHS surveys and HIV prevalence data from a sentinel surveillance system.
+Lanjouw and Ivaschenko at the World Bank \citeyearpar{lanjouw2010} describe a method to amalgamate population-level data from DHS surveys and HIV prevalence data from a sentinel surveillance system.
 The DHS contains representative information on a variety of items but not HIV prevalence, and the sentinel surveillance system describes the HIV prevalence of a select (non-representative) subgroup, again pregnant women who attend antenatal clinics.
 Building on ideas in small-area estimation, they develop and demonstrate a method to adjust the sentinel surveillance data and then predict the HIV prevalence of the whole population.

-Although these are two specific applications of data melding, {\em it is this level of conceptual and methodological detail that are necessary in order to meld data from different sources to produce representative, probabilistically meaningful results.} The population, public health and evaluation literatures are full of urgent requests for better data and more useful methods to meld data from different sources to answer questions about {\em cause and effect} and {\em change} at national and subnational levels, but there is very little in any of those literatures that actually develops the new concepts and methods that are necessary to deliver the required new capabilities.
+Although these are two specific applications of data amalgamation, {\em it is this level of conceptual and methodological detail that are necessary in order to amalgamate data from different sources to produce representative, probabilistically meaningful results.} The population, public health and evaluation literatures are full of urgent requests for better data and more useful methods to amalgamate data from different sources to answer questions about {\em cause and effect} and {\em change} at national and subnational levels, but there is very little in any of those literatures that actually develops the new concepts and methods that are necessary to deliver the required new capabilities. \cite{chipeta:etal:16} describe an adaptive design whose aim is to estimate disease prevalence.